mkriaf/pagerduty-aws-workshop/content/04_eventbridgequickstart/page-5-test.md

 ## Test

-- Create an Incident with Priority of P1
+- Create an Incident with Priority of P1 on the Service it was set up on
-- Check the Timeline and check to see that the Response play has run.
+- Check the Incident Timeline and check to see that the right Response play has run
+- Resolve the Incident and check to see that the right Response play has run